glitch-y/CE888-Project/README.md

 # CE888-Project 2
 Repository for CE888 Assignments 1 and 2

 This repository contains all the relevant codes and datasets used as part of the CE888 Project (Assignments 1 & 2).
-The project is based on the TweetEval framework put in place by Cardiff University and will aim to build on the framework in order to obtain better accuracy scores.
+The project is based on the TweetEval framework put in place by Cardiff University.
+It will aim to build on this framework in order to obtain better accuracy scores.
 This will be done through a variety of data preprocessing techniques and models.

 === Structure ===